Staff networks to support equality diversity, and inclusion

 Key aims

-- Raise awareness of disability issues at the University of Dundee, including environmental, behavioural and institutional barriers experienced by people with a range of physical, sensory, cognitive and mental health conditions or disabilities.
+- Promote awareness of disability-related issues at the University of Dundee, including physical, sensory, cognitive, and mental health conditions.
+This includes addressing environmental, behavioural, and institutional barriers.

-- Provide the opportunity for staff to network and share experiences about life in the University environment.
+- Create opportunities for staff to connect and share lived experiences within the University community.

 Contact